-See Reduced Withholding on Scholarships and Fellowship Grants, later, for how to fill out Form W-4 if you receive a U.S. source scholarship or fellowship grant.
+See Withholding on Scholarships and Fellowship Grants later, for how to fill out Form W-4 if you receive a U.S. source scholarship or fellowship grant that is not a payment for services.

 Students and business apprentices from India.
-If you are eligible for the benefits of Article 21(2) of the United States-India Income Tax Treaty, you may claim additional withholding allowances for the standard deduction and your spouse.
+If you are eligible for the benefits of Article 21(2) of the United States-India Income Tax Treaty, you may claim an additional withholding allowance for the standard deduction.
+You can claim an additional withholding allowance for your spouse only if your spouse will have no gross income for 2006 and cannot be claimed as a dependent on another U.S. taxpayer's 2006 return.
 You may also claim an additional withholding allowance for each of your dependents not admitted to the United States on "F-2," "J-2," or "M-2" visas if they meet the same rules that apply to U.S. citizens.
-You do not have to request additional withholding on line 6.